 Who are we?

 Founded in 1997, the North Quabbin Regional Landscape Partnership (NQRLP) is a voluntary association of state and local organizations working together to conserve the Greater Quabbin Region by facilitating landowner outreach, stewardship, municipal outreach, and land protection projects.
-NQRLP is one of the oldest regional conservation partnerships in New England, and we hope to continue serving the community for many more years to come.
-Anyone can join the Partnership, just send us an e-mail or give us a call.
+The NQRLP is one of the oldest regional conservation partnerships in New England, and we hope to continue serving the community for many more years to come.
+The NQRLP is fiscally sponsored by Mount Grace Land Conservation Trust.
+Anyone can join the partnership, contact us today!

 Regional landscape partnerships, also referred to as regional conservation partnerships (RCP), cover more than 60% of New England and span state lines.
 They are often informal networks of individuals from state and local organizations that work together to pool resources and ideas, increasing the pace of landscape protection.